FredericHamel/3d-soft-engine-cpu/README.md

 TODO
 =======
-Add tests for sse4.1 support for cpu in meson.build.
+- Add tests for sse4.1 support for cpu in meson.build.
+(DONE!!!)